Samara Costa Rica

 Samara is the perfect place to soak up sun and enjoy beach life in an unpretentious, laid-back atmosphere.
 The small village is located in a large crescent bay with a broad sandy beach that spans more than 7 km and is lined by palm trees.
 An offshore coral reef protects the bay of Samara so that the water is calm and good for swimming and snorkeling.

-On the beach of Samara you enjoy the ocean breeze while lounging in one of the laid-back restaurants with sand floor and a casual, bohemian vibe.
-Stroll into the village center to find even more cool venues and places for dining or partying at night.
+As the center of town is very compact there is no need of an own vehicle.
+Hotels, supermarkets, stores and the beach are all within easy walking distance.
+There is a wide selection of restaurants and bars in Samara: on the beach you enjoy the ocean breeze while lounging in a laid-back beach bar with sand floor, or stroll into the village center to find even more cool venues and places for dining or partying at night.